 Aims of the Society

-To promote prescribing and research in medicines management in the British Isles
+To promote research in prescribing and medicines management in the British Isles and Ireland:-

 - with particular concern for improved patient care